ergebnis/json-normalizer/README.md

 #### `ChainNormalizer`

-If you want to apply multiple normalizers in a chain, you can use the `ChainNormalizer`.
+When you want to apply multiple normalizers in a chain, you can use the `ChainNormalizer`.

 ```php
 <?php